SmithyAT/UltiTuner/README.md

 `ultituner leveling on -p 192.168.0.23`

-### Cool Down
+### SafeToTouch Temperature
-The "cooldown" command checks or changes the safeToTouch temperature, which is used during the cool-down phase after the print job.
+The "safetotouch" command checks or changes the safeToTouch temperature, which is used during the cool-down phase after the print job.
-The value needs to be between 40 and 100 degrees Celsius, and the value is the temperature at which point it is safe to touch the build plate.
+The value needs to be between 40 and 200 degrees Celsius, and the value is the temperature at which point it is safe to touch the build plate.

 If you set the temperature to, i.e., 80, the cool-down phase finishes as soon as the bed temperature reaches 79 degrees Celsius.
 The higher the temperature, the faster the cool-down stage will end.